 50 Germiest Things You Touch Every Day, According to Experts

 Germs are everywhere—literally—including in the headlines, as the coronavirus spreads across the planet.
+(Get vaccinated if you have not!)
 While the only way to avoid coming into contact with disease-causing bacteria, parasites, and other germy items is living in complete isolation (which obviously isn't realistic) there are certain ordinary things you come into contact with that.
 Here are the 50 unhealthiest things that you touch every single day.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Symptoms Everyone Needs to Know About During This Pandemic.

 Those plastic gizmos you are given which the host uses to tell you your table is ready may be handy, but they are also, well, touched by many hands.
 "Restaurant pagers are handled by innumerable people whose hands were likely not clean," points out Stephen C. Schimpff, MD MACP.
 "Their cold or flu becomes yours!"